The Bankrate promise

 And then there is Colorado where a rate above 45 percent is deemed usurious for non-consumer loans.
 However, the rate for consumer loans is capped at 12 percent unless they are “supervised loans,” which includes credit card debt, made by a “supervised lender.”
 These loans are capped at 36%.

-If you want to know what the usury law is for your state, there are databases that offer state-specific information.
+If you want to know what the usury law is for your state, the Conference of State Bank Supervisors offers state-specific information.
 Just keep in mind that your card issuer is not obliged to follow the usury law for your home state.

 Protections for military personnel

 There are also laws that protect those serving in the armed forces, and their dependents, from high interest rates.
 The Military Lending Act caps credit card interest rates at 36 percent for those who enjoy this law’s protections.
 Pending legislation, called the “Veterans and Consumers Fair Credit Act” seeks to extend that protection to all consumers.
 And the Servicemembers Civil Relief Act caps interest rates on any credit card debt incurred by an active servicemember prior to entering military service at 6 percent.